What is endometriosis?

 - If you are unable to work, or have work- or insurance-related problems, a social worker might help.

-- It can also be a good idea for sufferers to join a self-help group where they can talk to others
+- It can also be a good idea for women with the condition to join a self-help group where they can talk to others